OmniLayer/spec/README.md

 If you ever need to change the description/notes for your data stream (for instance, if some poor sport takes down your website), simply re-register it from the same address with the same category, subcategory, and label.
 When re-registering, you can also change the ticker address by choosing a different address for the reference payment (for instance, if your ticker address gets compromised), or change the display multiplier.

-If you wish to cancel your data stream (and all unsettled bets on it), update the datastream to have an empty category, subcategory, and label.
+If you wish to cancel your data stream (and all unsettled bets on it), update the datastream to have an empty category, subcategory, and label  (null character only for each).

 ### Publishing Data

-Say you decide you would like publish a that today's gold price is 15 Mastercoins per ounce, using the datastream described above.
+Say you decide you would like publish that today's gold price is 15 Mastercoins per ounce, using the datastream described above.
 Doing so takes 13 bytes:

 1. [Transaction version](#field-transaction-version) = 0
 1. [Transaction type](#field-transaction-type) = 31